data-lessons/library-sql-DEPRECATED/02-sql-aggregation.md

 > Write a query that returns: total weight, average weight, and the min and max weights for all animals caught over the duration of the survey.
 Can you modify it so that it outputs these values only for weights between 5 and 10?

-Now, let's see how many individuals were counted in each species.
+Now, let's see how many articles were published in each journal.
 We do this using a `GROUP BY` clause

-    SELECT species_id, COUNT(*)
+    SELECT issns, COUNT( * )
-    FROM surveys
+    FROM articles
-    GROUP BY species_id;
+    GROUP BY issns;

 `GROUP BY` tells SQL what field or fields we want to use to aggregate the data.
 If we want to group by multiple fields, we give `GROUP BY` a comma separated list.